StevenNLWu/Insurgency2014ServerGuide/README.md

 # Insurgency Server Setup Guide

 The following guide are based on Ubuntu 18.04 LTS. <br/>
-To run Insurgency server on a Linux machine, please do the following step by step:
+To run Insurgency server on a Linux machine, please do the following step by step -

 ## 1. Step up on Linux Environment
 ### 1.1 Software requirments
-run the following commend to keep the system up-to-date
+run the following commend to keep the system up-to-date:

 ``` shell
 apt-get update